mixu/nwm/readme.md

     DISPLAY=:1 gedit
     DISPLAY=:1 gnome-terminal
     # now start nwm.js on display 1
-    DISPLAY=:1 node nwm-user-sample.js
+    DISPLAY=:1 node nwm-user-sample.js --xephyr

 Under Xephyr, the base key combination is Ctrl+Meta (e.g. Ctrl+Win).
 When running natively, the base key is Meta (Win).
-This is so that I can test nwm inside itself, yet have decent shortcuts:
+This is so that I can test nwm inside itself, yet have decent shortcuts.
+Note the new `--xephyr` option which controls whether to use Ctrl+Meta or just Meta as the base key combination.

 # Tips for running under a VM